What is Juvederm and how does it help with sunken cheeks?

 Does Juvederm Voluma help with skin sagging?

-Loss of mid-face volume may amplify the concavity between the cheek and the lower eyelid, resulting in prominent under eye sagging.
-It can also exaggerate the nasolabial folds and cause an overall downward dragged look to the face.
-Reinforcing the cheek area with Juvederm Voluma can help to lift the skin and reduce sagging under the eyes.
+Any loss of mid-face volume may amplify the visibility of the concavity between the cheek and the lower eyelid, resulting in prominent under eye sagging.
+This also is proven to exaggerate nasolabial folds and introduce an overall downward, dragged look to the face.
+Reinforcing the cheek area with Juvederm Voluma can help to uplift the skin, substantially reducing sagging under the eyes.

 How does Juvederm Voluma compare against fat grafting?

-Fat grafting, also known as autologous fat transfer, is a dermal procedure that involves harvesting or extracting fat cells from other parts of the body (e.g. buttocks, thighs, or belly) and injecting them back into areas with depleted fat pads.
-Besides using dermal fillers, fat grafting is also another effective method to augment the cheeks.
-Though it can provide safe and beautiful results, its main drawback is its lackluster durability.
-Indeed, some studies show that injected fat cells are resorbed into the body at a rate between 30% to 70% in a year.
-This leads to asymmetry of the face due to uneven fat resorption and, as a result, unpredictable success rates for fat grafting.
+Fat grafting, alternatively known as an autologous fat transfer, is a dermal procedure involving harvesting or extracting fat cells from one part of the body (e.g. buttocks, thighs, or belly) and injecting them back into areas exhibiting depleted fat content.
+Besides the use of dermal fillers, fat grafting is one of the other few effective methods of augmenting the cheeks.
+Although this specific procedure provides safe and beautiful results, one main drawback is a lackluster durability or results.
+Indeed, some studies have shown that injected fat cells are resorbed back into the body at a rate between 30% to 70% in a year.
+Such a fast rate leads to asymmetry of the face from an uneven fat resorption and, as a result, unpredictable success rates for fat grafting.
 Not only that, the process of extracting fat tissues, which is usually done via liposuction, also tends to induce side effects like bruising and swelling.
 In this respect, Juvederm Voluma has some definitive advantages over fat grafting.
 If you are experiencing facial volume loss, consider a treatment with Juvederm for cheeks.